Getting started with analogue photography

 A unique look

-Film has a distinct aesthetic that digital photography often struggles to replicate.
-The combination of film grain, dynamic range, and chemical processing results in images that feel organic and full of character.
+Film has a distinct aesthetic that digital often struggles to replicate.
+Films grain, dynamic range, and chemical processing combine to create images with organic character.

 A slower, more thoughtful process